StrikingLoo/strikingloo.github.io/wiki/hypothesis-testing.md

 - σ<sub>A</sub> and σ<sub>B</sub> are the standard deviations of the two groups β is the probability of making a Type II error (failing to reject the null hypothesis when it is false)
 - (1 - β) represents the statistical power of the test (usually left on 0.8)

+Interestingly, P-move is independent of sample size N.